Google says Google and other Android makers haven't patched security flaws - ExBulletin

 Google says Google and other Android makers haven’t patched security flaws

-Google has revealed several security flaws in phones with Mali GPUs, including the Exynos SoC.
-His Project Zero team at the company says it reported the problem to ARM (which designs GPUs) over the summer.
+Google has revealed several security flaws in phones with Mali GPUs, including those with Exynos chipsets.
+From the report: The company’s Project Zero team says he reported the problem to ARM (which makes the GPU) over the summer.
 ARM he fixed the issue at the end of July and he at the end of August.
 However, smartphone makers such as Samsung, Xiaomi, Oppo, and Google themselves hadn’t deployed patches to fix the vulnerabilities earlier this week, Project Zero said.

 |